frkl/whattomine/README.md

 Important: update exchange addresses with your addresses in config.py.

-You may also update my hashrates with your actual hashrates (config_1080Ti, config_1080 and config_1070 has examples of 4 cards hashrates), modify which coins you are mining, what username and password you are using for the wallets (need to be consistent with wallet/run_wallet.sh).
+You may also update hashrates of cards with your actual hashrates (config_1080Ti, config_1080 and config_1070 has examples of 4 cards hashrates), modify which coins you are mining, what username and password you are using for the wallets (need to be consistent with wallet/run_wallet.sh).

 Make sure the wallets are running, and then run
 ```